dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 sidebar_position: 20
 ---

 This guide describes how to connect to and interact with APIs in dagster.
+In this guide you will use dagster Resources to connect to an external API.
+Using a Resource allows you to standardize how you connect to an external API across your project, use configuration to customize your connections, and use difference implementations of a Resource for different environments.

 ## What you'll learn

 - How to write a dagster Resource to connect to an API
 - How to use that Resource in an asset
+- How to configure a Resource
+- How to source configuration values from environment variables

 <details>
   <summary>Prerequisites</summary>